 In countries where interest for Erasmus accreditations is very high, the National Agency may set a maximum number of accreditations to be awarded.
 This decision will be made separately for each of the three fields and published in the National Agency’s website together with this Call.

-- If the National Agency does not set a maximum number of approved accreditations for a given field, all applications satisfying the minimum criteria set in this Call will be approved.
+If the National Agency does not set a maximum number of approved accreditations for a given field, all applicants satisfying the minimum criteria set in this Call will be awarded an accreditation.

-Erasmus accreditation is awarded for the period from 2021 to 2027.
+The validity of Erasmus accreditations awarded under this call for proposals will start on 1 February 2024 and continue during the entire programming period until 2027.
 To ensure realistic planning, the submitted Erasmus Plan will cover a shorter period of two to five years, and will be updated periodically.

 Reporting, monitoring and quality assurance